-Many consider Heads-Up poker as the biggest showcase if you have a skill advantage over your opponent.
+Many consider heads-up cash-game poker as the biggest showcase if you have a skill advantage over your opponent.
 The nature of the game is that everyone can beat anyone on a single given day.
 But long term better player will always come ahead of an inferior opponent.
 It can be heartbreaking when you keep losing to a player who seems to play way worse than you, and you might start to question this game format.

 Heads up poker is a very profitable type of poker.
 Of course, luck has some part of it when it comes to a single session of heads up play.
 But longterm, a better player will continuously create more profitable scenarios and in the end, always come ahead of the weaker opponents.
 Being more skilled is just one of the factors that determine who will win.